Greenlawn Cemetery (Indianapolis, Indiana): 21st century

-On May 22, 2024, the Keystone Group announced that archaeologists had uncovered 87 burials as well as 82 individual bones or bone fragments in their first phase of construction on Eleven Park.
-Keystone planned on moving these remains to Mount Jackson Cemetery in Wayne Township along with any recovered artifacts for burial.
-After the discovery of these remains, Indianapolis mayor Joe Hogsett announced support for buying the land from Keystone in order to turn the area into a memorial park and leave it relatively undeveloped.
-The Henry Street bridge project, which would connect the Elanco headquarters to Kentucky Avenue over the White River, still maintained the city's support despite also being situated over parts of the cemetery.
+The Henry Street bridge project, which will connect the new Elanco headquarters to Kentucky Avenue over the White River, still maintained the city's support despite also being situated over parts of the cemetery.
 The Indianapolis Department of Public Works launched a website to provide the public with updates on the Henry Street bridge project and allow the public to submit their own research about the site's history.